 This will achieve two things for you: instant engagement boost and further space to explain/add interesting details to the video.
 Some of you might have already noticed this on big creator accounts when you tap on the comment section.

 6. Respond To Every Single Comment.
 Negative Ones Included.

 When you’re starting out, every comment matters.
 Way more than you think.
 Do your best to not only like them but also individually reply to them.
 In writing, not with videos.
 We’ll tell you in another article when to reply with videos.
 It is all about engagement.
-More comments equal higher overall engagement which in turn tells the algorithm your video sparks conversation and it will push it to new viewers, more often than not followers of the accounts interacting with you in the comment section.
+More comments equal higher overall engagement which in turn tells the algorithm your video is sparking conversation and it will be pushed to new viewers, more often than not, followers of the accounts interacting with you in the comment section.
 And NEVER be profane.
 You’ll get reported by your haters and banned too.

 5. Allow Duets, Comments, Public Visibility, and Phone Downloads.

 TikTok favors videos that give people the freedom to twist, mix, remix, duet the content.
 If your stuff is private, the platform is NOT going to work for you.
 It will actually work against you.
 So make sure you have your videos and profile set on public and that you allow all interactions possible.